Tkachenko-School/awesome-js-essentials/courses/part2/article9.md

 ![img](https://github.com/ChickenKyiv/awesome-js-essentials/blob/master/main%20folder2/images/article9-folder/id45u32ek.png.jfif)

 JavaScript was is and will always be  the first language of choice for developing front-end of any web application.
 We all know it.

 No matter what framework you choose (React or Angular `{I prefer react though}`) you would always need to know few JavaScript concepts and methods to make your life a lot easier.

-In this post I will be writing about
+I plan to talk today about:

-\1.
-JavaScript Arrays and Array Methods
+1. JavaScript Arrays and Array Methods

-\2.
-Promises, Async Functions & Chaining
+2. Promises, Async Functions & Chaining

-\3.
-Rest and Spread Operators
+3. Rest and Spread Operators

 There are some other concepts like Closures , generators , proxies and  destructuring etc … but I personally believe that if you master the  above 3 concepts, 40 % of your job as a front-end developer is done  (provided you know how JavaScript and V8 Engine works).